 Throughout Map It! visitors will be captivated and surprised in the quest to explore cities, oceans, and the night sky, and develop their own mapping skills as they complete the quest map and uncover hidden layers of information.

 - Escape the Building: Can you memorize a map to escape a virtual building in an emergency?

-- Battleships: Challenge a friend to a giant game of battleships using coordinates
+- Battleship: Challenge a friend to a giant game of battleships using coordinates

-- Ocean mapping: Use a virtual underwater autonomous vehicle to map the ocean
+- Ocean Explorer: Pilot a virtual underwater robotic vehicle to map the ocean

 - Bearings: Follow a series of bearings to find a location

 - Build Your Town: Try to recreate a town using images from different perspectives